project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 ---
 type: landing
 directory: features-documentation/mobileapp
-title: Sunbird Mobile App
+title: Mobile Application
-page_title: Sunbird Mobile App
+page_title: Mobile Application
 description: The functions and features of the Sunbird Mobile App and its usage
 published: true
 allowSearch: true